johnsta/brewdis/README.md

 | [Start here https://aka.ms/redis-enterprise which includes preview feature flag](https://aka.ms/redis-enterprise)
 |

+Important: Enable the 'redisearch' module from the Advanced tab during the creation process.

 ## Install the Azure CLI extension

 Install the Azure Spring Cloud extension for the Azure CLI using the following command